kernelkit/infix/doc/networking.md

 admin@example:/>
 ```

-Speed metric is in Gbit/s, e.g., use `0.1` for 100 Mbit/s.
-Auto-negotiation needs to be disabled in order for fixed speed/duplex
+Speed metric is in Gbit/s.
+Auto-negotiation needs to be disabled in
-to apply.
-Only speeds `0.1`(100 Mbit/s) and `0.01` (10 Mbit/s) can be
+order for fixed speed/duplex to apply.
+Only speeds `0.1`(100 Mbit/s)
-specified as fixed speeds.
-1 Gbit/s and higher speeds require
+and `0.01` (10 Mbit/s) can be specified.
+1 Gbit/s and higher speeds
-auto-negotiation to be enabled.
+require auto-negotiation to be enabled.

 #### Ethernet statistics

-Ethernet packet statistics can be listed as shown below (ieee802-ethernet-interface.yang).
+Ethernet packet statistics can be listed as shown below.

 ```
 admin@example:/> show interfaces name eth1